Background pattern

 • Decamethonium, succinylcholine (depolarizing neuromuscular blockers) and atracurium, mivacurium, rocuronium, doxacurium, pancuronium, vecuronium

-• Insulin or oral antidiabetic drugs (biguanides, sulfonylureas): may lead to a reduction in the therapeutic efficacy of the latter (antagonistic action)
+• Insulin or oral antidiabetics (biguanides, sulfonylureas): may lead to a reduction in the therapeutic efficacy of these medications (antagonistic action)

 • Systemic corticosteroids with glucocorticoid activity (such as cortisol)

-The following contraindications have been reported with solutions of a similar type to the one presented:
+With solutions of a similar type to the one presented, the following contraindications have been reported:

-Caution should be exercised in cases of alkalization of the urine by bicarbonate, as it will increase the elimination of certain medications (such as salicylates, lithium) and decrease the elimination of alkaline medications such as sympathomimetics (e.g. amphetamines).
+Precautions should be taken in cases of urine alkalization by bicarbonate, as this will increase the elimination of certain medications (such as salicylates, lithium) and decrease the elimination of alkaline medications such as sympathomimetics (e.g., amphetamines).

 In the case of multiple mixtures, other incompatibilities may occur.